Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Decay of loops due to gravitational and vector radiation

 \subsection{Period of oscillation for superconducting loops}

 The presence of a current introduces inertia to the motion of cosmic string loops, reducing their velocity and increasing the duration of one oscillation.
-This effect can be explicitly observed in the Burden and kinky loop solutions if one fixes the bare length of the loop $\ell$ in Eq.~\eqref{ABmodesLoops1} and Eq.~\eqref{CuspLessLoop}, respectively.
+This effect can be explicitly observed in the Burden and kinky loop solutions if one fixes the bare length of the loop, which is given by $G_{\pm} \ell$ in the symmetric case and $G_{+} \ell$ (or $G_- \ell$) in the chiral case for Eqs.~\eqref{ABmodesLoops1} and \eqref{CuspLessLoop}, respectively.
 The period of oscillation of the loops increases as the current grows and tends to infinity whenever the current saturates (i.e., $T \rightarrow \infty$ as $G_{\pm} \rightarrow 0$).

 In the case of kinky loops, defined by Eq.~\eqref{CuspLessLoop}, we can maintain the length of the loop fixed by redefining the parametrization: $\tilde{\sigma}_{\pm}={\sigma_{\pm}}/{G_{\pm}}$.
 Thus, the new periodicity of $\tilde{\sigma}_{\pm} = \tilde{\sigma}_{\pm} + {2 \pi}/{G_{\pm}}$ leads to a new periodicity in $\tilde{\tau} = \tilde{\tau}+2 \pi {(G_+ + G_-)}/{(G_+ G_-)}$.
 One may then conclude that the period of oscillation $T$ of kinky loops is related to the invariant length of the loop through the expression